Fisting: History

 Fisting's emergence as a sexual practice is commonly attributed to gay male culture.
 However, its precise origin is disputed.
 Some claim fisting began in the twentieth century, whereas others assert the practice dates back to the eighteenth century or earlier.
 Sex educator Robert Morgan Lawrence, for example, claimed the practice dates back thousands of years.

 Fisting gained visibility and popularity around the time of the gay liberation movement.
 Whereas until the 1960s fisting was generally confined to the bedroom, by 1969 men openly engaged in fisting at gay bathhouses such as St. Mark's Baths in New York.
 The hanky code and personal advertisements allowed fisters to safely and discreetly signal their interest to potential partners around the world.
 By 1973, gay bars, bathhouses and clubs such as the Red Star Saloon in South of Market, San Francisco were publicly advertising fisting.
-Sex clubs dedicated to fisting quickly emerged, including the Catacombs, Handball Express, and Red Hanky Express.
+Sex clubs dedicated to fisting quickly emerged, including the Catacombs (the most famous fisting club in the world), Handball Express, and Red Hanky Express.